-Play Chess Online Against Friends or Random Opponents in OS X Mountain Lion
+Play Chess Online in Mac OS X Against Friends or Random Opponents

 Play Chess online against friends or random opponents in Mac OS X

-You can now play Chess over the internet with friends or random opponents with the help of GameCenter.
-If you already have a GameCenter account from the iOS world you don’t need to do much, but if you’re new to Gamecenter just be sure to have iCloud set up first and then follow these quick instructions:
+If you already have a GameCenter account from the iOS world you don’t need to do much, but if you’re new to Gamecenter just be sure to have iCloud set up first, and then follow these quick instructions to play Chess online on the Mac.

 The wait time for random matches is often listed as “Over 2 minutes” but every game I’ve played gets paired up against random opponents almost instantaneously.